8ctopus/snapshot/README.md

 A command-line tool for analyzing and archiving websites.
 It helps you discover, analyze, and save website content, including hidden pages and SEO information.

+_NOTE_: This is the result of a day of vibe coding in cursor, so it's experimental.

 ## Features

 - **Website Snapshot**: Download and save website pages locally